nomad-coe/nomad/docs/setup.md

 ### Run containers selectively
 The following services/containers are managed via our docker-compose:
-- rabbitmq, mongo, elastic, elk
+- rabbitmq, mongo, elastic, (elk, only for production)
 - worker, api
 - gui
 - proxy